SabbirMMS/SabbirMMS/README.md

   <img src="https://komarev.com/ghpvc/?username=sabbirmms&label=Profile%20views&color=0e75b6&style=plastic" alt="sabbirmms" />
 </p>

-### Monjel Morshed Sabbir
+### Hello There,

-I am a versatile **Mobile App Developer** and **Web Developer Expert** with a strong background in building dynamic and high-performance applications across multiple platforms.
+I am a versatile **Mobile App Developer** and **Web Development Expert** with a strong background in building dynamic and high-performance applications across multiple platforms.
 I am passionate about leveraging cutting-edge technologies to deliver superior digital experiences and am currently expanding my skillset with **Kotlin**.

 ---

-### About Me
+### 👨‍💻 About Me

 I am a **Mobile App Developer** specializing in **Java** and a **Web Developer** with expertise in **HTML**, **CSS**, **JavaScript**, **Tailwind CSS**, **ReactJS**, **Node.js**, and **Native JavaScript**.
 I focus on creating scalable, efficient, and user-friendly applications for both web and mobile platforms.